 Continuing Education Requirement for Real Estate Sales Agents in Texas

 Once you are a licensed real estate agent, the continuing education requirements are drastically reduced.
 Unlike a sales apprentice, real estate agents must only complete 18 hours of continuing education courses each time they renew their license, which occurs every two years, according to the Texas Real Estate Commission.

-As a real estate agent, you are required to take TREC Legal Update I and II, plus an additional ten hours in qualified real estate courses.
-These courses cover topics of interest to real estate professionals, such as Law of Contracts, Real Estate Finance, Property Management, Real Estate Investments, and Real Estate Appraisals.
+As a real estate agent, you are required to take TREC Legal Update I and II, plus an additional ten hours in continuing education (CE) real estate courses.
+If you have been made a supervisor by your broker, you must take the 6-hour Broker Responsibility course must be included.
+Any remaining hours can be taken in CE elective courses.
+These courses cover many topics of interest to real estate professionals, such as real estate contracts, real estate finance, property management, real estate investments, and real estate appraisals.
 Courses can only be taken once every two years.

 Do I have to take CE courses to renew my real estate license as inactive?
 No, TREC does not require real estate agents who wish to renew a license as inactive to take continuing education courses.
 You cannot, however, work as a real estate license or broker with an inactive license.

 Continuing Education Requirements for Real Estate Brokers in Texas

 If you are a broker or have been made a supervisor of other real estate agents by your broker, there are additional CE requirements.
 Texas real estate brokers are required to complete 18 hours of continuing education, including TREC Legal Updates I and II, and the 6-hour Broker responsibility course.
 The remaining four hours of required CE may be chosen from TREC-approved CE courses.